War with Russia

 - Imprint: Hot Books

-Are we in a new Cold War with Russia?
+Is America in a new Cold War with Russia?
 How does a new Cold War affect the safety and security of the United States?
 Does Vladimir Putin really want to destabilize the West?
 What should Donald Trump and America’s allies do?

 America is in a new Cold War with Russia even more dangerous than the one the world barely survived in the twentieth century.
 The Soviet Union is gone, but the two nuclear superpowers are again locked in political and military confrontations, now from Ukraine to Syria.
 All of this is exacerbated by Washington’s war-like demonizing of the Kremlin leadership and by Russiagate’s unprecedented allegations.
 US mainstream media accounts are highly selective and seriously misleading.
 American “disinformation,” not only Russian, is a growing peril.